microsoft/Kusto-Query-Language/doc/partitionoperator.md

 ## Native strategy

 This subquery is a tabular transformation that doesn't specify a tabular source.
 The source is implicit and is assigned according to the subtable partitions.
-It should be applied when the number of distinct values of the partition key is not large, roughly in the thousand.
+It should be applied when the number of distinct values of the partition key isn't large, roughly in the thousand.
 Use `hint.strategy=native` for this strategy.
-There is no restriction on the number of partitions.
+There's no restriction on the number of partitions.

 ## Shuffle strategy

 This subquery is a tabular transformation that doesn't specify a tabular source.
 The source is implicit and will be assigned according to the subtable partitions.
 The strategy applies when the number of distinct values of the partition key is large, in the millions.
 Use `hint.strategy=shuffle` for this strategy.
-There is no restriction on the number of partitions.
+There's no restriction on the number of partitions.
 For more information about shuffle strategy and performance, see [shuffle](shufflequery.md).

 ## Native and shuffle strategy operators

-The difference between `hint.strategy=native` and `hint.strategy=shuffle` is mainly to allow the caller to indicate the cardinality and execution strategy of the sub-query, and can affect the execution time.
-There is no other semantic difference between the two.
+The difference between `hint.strategy=native` and `hint.strategy=shuffle` is mainly to allow the caller to indicate the cardinality and execution strategy of the subquery, and can affect the execution time.
+There's no other semantic difference between the two.

-For `native` and `shuffle` strategy, the source of the sub-query is implicit, and cannot be referenced by the sub-query.
+For `native` and `shuffle` strategy, the source of the subquery is implicit, and can't be referenced by the subquery.
 This strategy supports a limited set of operators: `project`, `sort`, `summarize`, `take`, `top`, `order`, `mv-expand`, `mv-apply`, `make-series`, `limit`, `extend`, `distinct`, `count`, `project-away`, `project-keep`, `project-rename`, `project-reorder`, `parse`, `parse-where`, `reduce`, `sample`, `sample-distinct`, `scan`, `search`, `serialize`, `top-nested`, `top-hitters` and `where`.

-Operators like `join`, `union`, `external_data`, `plugins`, or any other operator that involves table source that is not the subtable partitions, are not allowed.
+Operators like `join`, `union`, `external_data`, `plugins`, or any other operator that involves table source that isn't the subtable partitions, aren't allowed.

 ## Legacy strategy

 Legacy subqueries can use the following sources:

 * Implicit - The source is a tabular transformation that doesn't specify a tabular source.
 The source is implicit and will be assigned according to the subtable partitions.
-This applies when there are 64 or less key values.
+This scenario applies when there are 64 or less key values.
 * Explicit - The subquery must include a tabular source explicitly.
 Only the key column of the input table is available in the subquery, and referenced by using its name in the `toscalar()` function.

 For both implicit and explicit sources, the subquery type is used for legacy purposes only, and indicated by the use of `hint.strategy=legacy`, or by not including any strategy indication.

-Any additional reference to the source is taken to mean the entire input table, for example, by using the [as operator](asoperator.md) and calling up the value again.
+Any other reference to the source is taken to mean the entire input table, for example, by using the [as operator](asoperator.md) and calling up the value again.

 > [!NOTE]
 > It is recommended to use the native or shuffle strategies rather than the legacy strategy, since the legacy strategy is limited to 64 partitions and is less efficient.